Bren2010/draft-keytrans/draft-keytrans-mcmillion-protocol.md

 elements as leaves.
 Note also that every parent always has both a left and right child.

+TODO diagram of example tree

 Log trees initially consist of a single leaf node.
 New leaves are added to the right-most edge of the tree along with a single parent node, to construct the left-balanced binary tree with `n+1` leaves.

+TODO diagram of adding a new leaf to a tree (specifically 5 leaves to 6 leaves to show level-skipping)

 While leaves contain arbitrary data, the value of a parent node is always the hash of the combined values of its left and right children.